Monikaya/coffee-tracker-rs/README.md

 - [ ] Make it usable
 - [ ] Make it fun
 - [ ] Visuals
+- [ ] Make debug/error prints not happen if everything is okay (simple if statement probably).

 ### Long Term (may never happen idk)